sauravhathi/sleeping-barber/README.md

 - Enter the number of customers. e.g. 1 2 3 4 5 6 7 8 9 10
 - Enter the number of chairs. e.g. 7

+**Note:** Purpose of this project only visualizing the process.
+I didn't use any data structure or algorithm except `FifoQueue`.
+I just used the basic javascript and html.
+I will try to implement the data structure and algorithm in the future.
+If you have any suggestion or question please comment below.
+Thank you for reading.